 While there’s nothing wrong with originality, it’s also important to know that for a lot of the problems, solutions are already out there.
 What is more, people tend to like familiar experiences.
 Furthermore, the process of breaking mobile design conventions is oftentimes frustrating and ends up creating an unpleasant user experience.

-“My product is awesome, it doesn’t need good presentation.” – These are the words that a designer simply can’t afford to say.
+“My product is awesome, it doesn’t need a good presentation.” – These are the words that a designer simply can’t afford to say.
 However, it happens.

 You can’t imagine how many amazing products have fallen into our hands as a modern UI design studio with the words “it’s already great, it doesn’t need that much work to it.”